kdflint/alliance-ship/docs/install.md

 Note: Any time there is a schema change with new migration files, you'll need to repeat this step.

+Confirm this step is successful by comparing your command output to this output.
+It should be similar. https://github.com/NorthBridge/alliance-community/wiki/%60manage.py-migrate%60-sample-output

 ### 7) Run the tests

 From within your virtual machine session that you established in Step 5: